escapegameibk/host/README.md

 the latest event which has been executed is 10, and all dependencies are clear to execute in the first array, the hint 11,0 get's executed.

+## Controls

+This was added as a way to add controls to the interface and add linear actuators for light, without the need for an event for all that.
+Controls are things that execute triggers when they are updated.
+The type field would specify what kind of trigger that would be, but thus far, only a linear type has been implemented, which should represent a slider in the interface.
+The linear field requires the min, max, step, initial, value and trigger fields to be populated wih an integer, an integer an integer,

 ## Language

 The "langs" field, which is an array of strings, declares, in which languages